openedx/openedx-events/docs/how-tos/adding-event-bus-support-to-an-event.rst

 - Add a ``warning`` in the event's docstring to inform developers that the event is not compatible with the event bus and why.

 If you don't add the event to the ``KNOWN_UNSERIALIZABLE_SIGNALS`` list, the CI/CD pipeline will fail for the missing Avro schema that could not be generated for the :term:`Event Payload`.
 If you don't add a warning in the event's docstring, developers might try to send the event across services and encounter issues.

+.. warning:: Maintainers will check event bus compatibility for new events.
+To avoid issues, make sure to consider compatibility during the design phase.
+Contact maintainers if you are unsure about the compatibility of an event.

 Step 2: Define the Event Payload
 --------------------------------